-- IFRS 17 Insurance Contracts Effective for annual reporting periods beginning on or after 1 January 2023 - Amendments to IFRS 16 "Leases" Covid-19-Related Rent Concessions beyond 30 June 2021 (effective for annual reporting periods beginning on or after 1 April 2021.
-Earlier application permitted, including in financial statements not yet authorised for issue at the date the amendment is issued.) - Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures-Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures-Effective date not been set yet - Amendments to IAS 1 Presentation of Financial Statements-Classification of Liabilities as Current or Non-current- Effective date is beginning on or after 1 January 2023 - Amendments to IFRS 3 Business Combinations-Reference to the Conceptual Framework-Effective beginning on or after 1 January 2022- with early application permitted - Amendments to IAS 16 Property, Plant and Equipment-Proceeds before Intended Use-Effective date is beginning on or after 1 January 2022, with early application permitted - Amendments to IAS 37 Provisions, Contingent Liabilities and Contingent Assets-Onerous Contracts-Cost of Fulfilling a Contract- Effective date is beginning on or after 1 January 2022, with early application permitted - Annual Improvements to IFRS Standards 2018-2020-Amendments to IFRS 1 First-time Adoption of International Financial Reporting Standards, IFRS 9 Financial Instruments, IFRS 16 Leases, and IAS 41 Agriculture- Effective date is beginning on or after 1 January 2022, with early application permitted - Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements-Disclosure of Accounting Policies- The amendments to IAS 1 are effective for annual periods beginning on or after 1 January 2023, with earlier application permitted and are applied prospectively. - 6.
-Application of new and revised internation financial reporting standards (IFRS) (continued)
+- IFRS 17 Insurance Contracts Effective for annual reporting periods beginning on or after 1 January 2023 - Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures-Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures-Effective date not been set yet - Amendments to IAS 1 Presentation of Financial Statements-Classification of Liabilities as Current or Non-current- Effective date is beginning on or after 1 January 2023 - Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements-Disclosure of Accounting Policies- The amendments to IAS 1 are effective for annual periods beginning on or after 1 January 2023, with earlier application permitted and are applied prospectively. - Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors- Definition of Accounting Estimates.
+The amendments are effective for annual periods beginning on or after 1 January 2023 to changes in accounting policies and changes in accounting estimates that occur on or after the beginning of that period, with earlier application permitted a) Standards and Interpretations effective in the current period (continued)

-Notes to the financial statements as at and for the year ended 31 December 2021 (Amounts in Lek, unless otherwise stated)
+Notes to the financial statements as at and for the year ended 31 December 2022 (Amounts in Lek, unless otherwise stated)